FFmpeg/FFV1/ffv1.md

 # ToDo

--   mean,k estimation for the golomb rice codes
+-   mean,k estimation for the Golomb Rice codes

 # Bibliography